 - 1 teaspoon baking soda

-- 4 heaping tablespoons of cornstarch mixed with 6 tablespoons of water
+- 4 rounded tablespoons cornstarch mixed with 6 tablespoons of water

 - 1 teaspoon pure vanilla extract